-You will take 60 credits in French.
-French, beginners' and post-A level students will take the same core language module and all students will choose from a range of optional modules.
+Beginners' and post-A level students will take the same core language module and all students will choose from a range of optional modules.
 You will develop your command of French to a high level and use it in increasingly sophisticated contexts.
 You will also study optional modules drawn from the areas of literature, culture and society, history, politics, visual culture and linguistics.

-You will take 60 credits in Philosophy.
 Final year modules reflect the research expertise of members of staff in the department, including in criminal law, ethics, logic, metaphysics, Buddhist philosophy and advanced topics in the philosophies of art, mind, science, and social philosophy.

 You must pass year four which is weighted at two thirds of your final degree classification.